T-Mobile, Sprint ready board committees to decide on merger: sources

-(Reuters) - T-Mobile US Inc (TMUS.O) and Sprint Corp (S.N) are laying the groundwork for special committees of their boards of directors to decide on a merger between the third and fourth largest U.S. wireless carriers, according to people familiar with the matter.
+(Reuters) - T-Mobile US Inc and Sprint Corp are laying the groundwork for special committees of their board of directors to decide on a merger between the third and fourth largest U.S. wireless carriers, according to people familiar with the matter.

 The companies’ special board committees have also hired financial advisers to help them deliver fairness opinions, the sources added.